beamer159/EZD6/src/rolls.md

 Heroes can give up their future action in the turn to help another player.
 That player rolls a die and treats it like a boon rolled in the check.
 For example, a conjurer with the magickal mystery boon gets to roll 2D6 when trying to decipher a scroll of lore.

 The player assisting the conjurer has the aspect of training with a scribe.
-The RR rules that the aspect fits with the task and would allow the scribe to roll a die also.
+The GM rules that the aspect fits with the task and would allow the scribe to roll a die also.

 Three die have been rolled for the check and the final number will be the highest of the three..
 Since the scribe helped the conjurer this turn remember that the scribe loses their turn action.

 ## Oh crap, I rolled a one

-Rolling a  1 is always a failure and the RR can put that hero in a sticky situation depending on the action happening in the story at that particular time.
+Rolling a  1 is always a failure and the GM can put that hero in a sticky situation depending on the action happening in the story at that particular time.
 Did the hero just petition the local lord for aid?
 Perhaps they inadvertently insult said noble.
 Did a hero want to swing from a rope?
 Perhaps the rope breaks and the hero smashes into the enemy like a bowling ball into pins.
 A hero still has a chance to recover from a failed roll.
 See ‘hero die’ below.

 ## Kickass!
 I rolled a six